Documenting Psychiatric Disabilities

 ETS provides testing accommodations to individuals with a broad range of psychiatric disabilities under the ADAAA and Section 504 of the Rehabilitation Act.
 In order to receive testing accommodations, a test taker needs to provide ETS with current and comprehensive documentation that supports the need for reasonable accommodations that allow equal access to the testing environment without fundamentally altering an essential component of the test.
 According to the law, an impairment must "substantially limit a major life activity."
 Major life activities include, but are not limited to, caring for oneself, performing manual tasks, seeing, hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, working, concentrating, thinking, communicating, and the operation of bodily functions.
 Individuals with psychiatric disabilities, in particular, may experience difficulties with remembering, learning, reading, concentrating and/or thinking, which may interfere directly with the test-taking process.
 Given that the regular and intermittent use of psychotropic medications has become increasingly common, it is important to document the side effects of these medications.
 The side effects of associated medications also may impact an individual's performance during clinical and standardized testing and should be addressed in the documentation.

-Individuals with psychiatric disabilities often experience co-occurring disabilities such as attention-deficit hyperactivity disorder (ADHD), learning disabilities (LD), and/or physical or chronic health conditions along with the primary diagnosis.
-In instances where there may be multiple diagnoses including LD and/or ADHD, evaluators should consult the appropriate ETS companion documentation guidelines as found at http://www.ets.org/disabilities.
+Individuals with psychiatric disabilities often experience co-occurring disabilities such as Attention-Deficit/Hyperactivity Disorder (ADHD), learning disabilities (LD), and/or physical or chronic health conditions along with the primary diagnosis.
+In instances where there may be multiple diagnoses including LD and/or ADHD, evaluators should consult the appropriate ETS companion documentation guidelines as found at http://www.ets.org/disabilities/documentation.

-This revised Policy Statement includes the following eight elements:
+This revised Policy Statement includes the following seven elements:

 - Evaluator qualifications